To the members,

 Our flagship industry-academia partnership program, Campus Connect,

-made significant progress through the launch of electives to help engineering
+made progress through the launch of electives to help engineering

 colleges run new programs within their curricula.
-During
+In fiscal 2015, we

-trained over 41,000 students.
+students.
 With this, the total number of beneficiaries covered has

 SPARK is an academia connect program that exposes students in schools